 “For how long should I commit to the Muscle Gain goal?”

 Ideally, at least 8 weeks - and preferably even more!

 Building muscle is a slower process for most people, and the more time you put into it (within reasonable limits and comfort levels), the better base you will be able to achieve.

 “I want to work on reducing my body fat % - can I still choose Muscle Gain as my goal?”

 The most efficient approach to muscle gain is starting from a place where you’re overall happy with your body fat %.
-If you know you are holding quite a bit of body fat you would like to shred, we recommend focusing on that first — and choosing muscle gain as your goal later.
+If you know you are holding a bit of body fat that you would like to shred, we recommend focusing on that goal first, and choosing muscle gain as your goal later.